joeledwards/node-zeus/README.md

 # zeus

-Utility functions a CLI for AWS Athena.
+Utility functions and CLI for AWS Athena.

 ## CLI